8/14/2024

 Cameron Groom

-Yeah, and I would comment about this, when we look at just in the summary financials for the quarter ended, you can see that there's really been no material change in SG&A for the business here over here for Q3, even though we have dramatically increased revenues.
+Yeah, and I would comment about this, you know, when we look at just in the summary slides, financials for the quarter ended, you can see that there's really been no material change in SG&A for the business year over year for Q3, even though we have dramatically increased revenues.
 So it is a disciplined execution that we're undertaking.

 speaker

-We are, however, starting to get back into trade shows and again, post COVID into the trade shows and so there will be some investment and continued investment in sales and marketing as well as research and development.
-We're certainly not holding back on our research and development spend and we're investing in adding new staff in the research and development area.
+We are, however, starting to get back into trade shows and post-COVID into the trade shows.
+And so there will be some investment in continued investment in sales and marketing, as well as research and development.
+We're certainly not holding back on our research and development spend.
+And we're investing in adding new staff in the research and development area.
 So that is an area where we are investing.

 speaker